mattdesl/is-clockwise/README.md

 #### `isClockwise(points)`

-Returns true if the points are clockwise, assuming cartesian space.
+Returns true if the points are clockwise, false if counter-clockwise.
+Assuming cartesian space.

 ## License